oKatanaaa/kolibrify/README.md

 - `kolibrify-predict` - generating predictions using a finetuned model.
 - `kolibrify-eval-ifeval` - evaluating a finetuned model using instruction-following eval.
 - `kolibrify-push` - pushing a model to a Huggingface repo.
+- `kolibrify-chat` - a simple chat interface to talk to the model you just trained.

 To run those you have to make a YAML configuration file based on the `training_config_template.yaml`, tailored to your project's needs.

 Below is a brief rundown regarding each command.
 See the `examples` folder for detailed explanations.